Infinitesimal

 The crucial insight for making infinitesimals feasible mathematical entities was that they could still retain certain properties such as angle or slope, even if these entities were infinitely small.

 Infinitesimals are a basic ingredient in calculus as developed by Leibniz, including the law of continuity and the transcendental law of homogeneity.
 In common speech, an infinitesimal object is an object that is smaller than any feasible measurement, but not zero in size—or, so small that it cannot be distinguished from zero by any available means.
 Hence, when used as an adjective in mathematics, infinitesimal means infinitely small, smaller than any standard real number.
 Infinitesimals are often compared to other infinitesimals of similar size, as in examining the derivative of a function.
 An infinite number of infinitesimals are summed to calculate an integral.

-The concept of infinitesimals was originally introduced around 1670 by either Nicolaus Mercator or Gottfried Wilhelm Leibniz.
-Archimedes used what eventually came to be known as the method of indivisibles in his work The Method of Mechanical Theorems to find areas of regions and volumes of solids.
-In his formal published treatises, Archimedes solved the same problem using the method of exhaustion.
+The modern concept of infinitesimals was introduced around 1670 by either Nicolaus Mercator or Gottfried Wilhelm Leibniz.
 The 15th century saw the work of Nicholas of Cusa, further developed in the 17th century by Johannes Kepler, in particular, the calculation of the area of a circle by representing the latter as an infinite-sided polygon.
 Simon Stevin's work on the decimal representation of all numbers in the 16th century prepared the ground for the real continuum.
 Bonaventura Cavalieri's method of indivisibles led to an extension of the results of the classical authors.
 The method of indivisibles related to geometrical figures as being composed of entities of codimension 1.
 John Wallis's infinitesimals differed from indivisibles in that he would decompose geometrical figures into infinitely thin building blocks of the same dimension as the figure, preparing the ground for general methods of the integral calculus.
 He exploited an infinitesimal denoted 1/∞ in area calculations.